m5kfj2sx5h-blip/quant_bot_clean/README.md

 OctoBot (mentioned in lists)
 Modular open-source bot with arbitrage channels/plugins.

-Overall Comparison to Project
-No exact match found for your combination: hexagonal architecture + strict official SDKs (binance-connector-python, python-kraken-sdk, coinbase-advanced-py, etc.) + fully dynamic/API-first (live fetch fees, balances, staking yields, network costs) + integrated staking/hedging + TradingView signal driven modes.
-Most bots rely heavily on CCXT for unification (your project is deliberately moving away from it).
-Many hardcode configs or use static lists (opposite your refactoring goal).
-Your emphasis on zero-transfer priority (via conversion.py), dynamic routing, and US-regulated exchanges (Binance.US + Coinbase variants) is unique.
 These can serve as reference for arbitrage scanning loops (Q.py style) and opportunity calculation, but your refactored version will be more adaptive and maintainable.